jngadiub/MLtutorial/README.md

 Modified from [M. Pierini's tutorial](https://github.com/pierinim/tutorials/tree/master/GGI_Jan2021) for the INFN School of Statistics 2022.

-The notebooks can be easily run in Colab following instructions in these slides.
-Alternatively, one can run locally on their laptop using the instructions below.
+The notebooks can be easily run in Colab following instructions in [these slides](https://github.com/jngadiub/MLtutorial/blob/master/Slides/Tutorial_Colab.pdf).
+Alternatively, one can run locally on their laptop following the instructions below.

 ## Prepare ML environment